aimms/documentation/webui/widget-options.rst

 This set has 4 elements representing widget action properties:

-#. *displayText*: Is the text/label you would like to give the action.
+#. *displaytext*: Is the text/label you would like to give the action.
 #. *icon*: The icon you want to associate with the respective action.
 You can select from a list of 1600+ icons, the reference can be found in the :download:`icon list. <resources/AIMMS-Icon-List.pdf>`
 #. *procedure*: The procedure you want to call when the respective action is clicked.
 #. *state*: This is the state for the action, i.e. Active (displayed and clickable), Inactive (displayed and not clickable) and Hidden.
 By default, the state is Hidden.

 .. tip:: If you find it difficult to browse the icon list, navigate to `IcoMoon List <https://icomoon.io/#preview-ultimate>`_ and find an icon.
 Hover over the desired icon and write down the icon name.
 Append 'aimms-" to the selected icon name when adding it to the model. eg: The icon name is calculator.
 In AIMMS it needs to be aimms-calculator.

-To configure widget actions, create a string parameter indexed on WidgetOrder and WidgetActionSpecification, for example MyWidgetActions(worder,webui::indexWidgetActionSpec) as shown here:
+To configure widget actions, create a string parameter indexed on WidgetOrder and WidgetActionSpecification, for example MyWidgetActions(WOrder,webui::indexWidgetActionSpec) as shown here:

 .. image:: images/WidgetActions_MyWidgetActions.png
 			:align: center